About the Incubator: FAQ

 What is the Incubator?

-The incubator is a collection of digital work from students and faculty at Trinity College, and is designed to showcase how our community uses technology in innovative and creative ways.
+The Incubator is a collection of digital work from students and faculty at Trinity College, and is designed to showcase how our community uses technology in innovative and creative ways.
 Our goal with The Incubator is to offer examples that can encourage others who might be interested in embarking on their own digital work.

 Why should I submit my project?